MillyCodes/MillyCodes/README.md

 <!-- I'm Milly, a software engineer with experience in Ruby, Rails, JavaScript, React, MySQL and more.
 I've been working professionally in engineering and web development since 2018 but got my start back in days of MySpace and LiveJournal.
 I am enthusiastic about solving problems and outside of work my goal is to increase diversity in technology and help the next generation get their start.
 I am passionate about accessibility and committed to a web that works for everyone.-->

-#### I'm an Accesibility Analyst and Engineer based in Brooklyn, New York.
+#### I'm an Accessibility Analyst and Engineer based in Brooklyn, New York.

 - ❤️ Currently collaborating with **CVS** on digital accessibility.
 - 😎 Open to contracting opportunities if the project sounds cool.